Get started with server-side tagging¶

 The way the Google tag knows to communicate with your server-side container is through the

-configuration variable.
-Under the tag’s Configuration Settings section, click on Add parameter and then inputserver_container_url
+server_container_urlconfiguration variable.
+Under the tag's Configuration Settings section, click on Add parameter and then inputserver_container_urlas the name, and your container domain in the value field (e.g.https://demo.example.com).

 Save your changes to the Google tag and go into preview mode in both your web and server containers.
 When your page loads in the web container's preview screen, you should see events going to your server container.